Twitter: Some Good News

 45%

-On March 9 th, just a few days after recording a podcast discussing why Twitter was turning me off, I shorted the stock at roughly $34 on the Elliot deal news in the midst of what was then a free-falling market.
-This wasn’t an easy call considering how consistently long biased I’ve been on the name for the past several years.
-Choosing to throw in the towel on a long isn’t the same as flipping around and shorting, but that Monday I simply couldn’t resist.
+On March 9th, just a few days after recording a podcast discussing why Twitter was turning me off, I shorted the stock at roughly $34 on the Elliot deal news in the midst of what was then a free-falling market.
+This wasn't an easy call considering how consistently long biased I've been on the name for the past several years.
+Choosing to throw in the towel on a long isn't the same as flipping around and shorting, but that Monday I simply couldn't resist.
 The short felt like a layup.
-Twitter, which for years had the saving grace of being the relatively undervalued online advertising social stock, was now sporting a premium EV/Sales to both Facebook and Pinterest.
-And they were committing to a large buyback to quiet down some activist investors which considering my experience with the stock all the way back to Salesforce’s failed bid, essentially felt like management conceding defeat.
-(TikTok surging with celebrities in a manner like Vine easily could have, Instagram which slipped through Twitter’s fingers for $500ml doing its thing, Quibi launching as essentially a Twitter Video+ of branded content, and Pinterest and Snapchat executing in their niches you don’t buy announce your first major buyback unless you are straight up out of ideas.)
-Thanks to the market chaos the trade returned a quick 30% which made exiting easy.
-That was six weeks ago…
+Twitter, which for years had the saving grace of being the relatively undervalued online advertising social stock, was now sporting a premium EV/Sales to both Facebook (NASDAQ:FB) and Pinterest (NYSE:PINS).
+And they were committing to a large buyback to quiet down some activist investors which considering my experience with the stock all the way back to Salesforce's failed bid, essentially felt like management conceding defeat.
+(TikTok surging with celebrities in a manner like Vine easily could have, Instagram which slipped through Twitter's fingers for $500ml doing its thing, Quibi launching as essentially a Twitter Video+ of branded content, and Pinterest and Snapchat executing in their niches, you don't buy announce your first major buyback unless you are straight up out of ideas.)
+Thanks to the market chaos, the trade returned a quick 30% which made exiting easy.
+That was six weeks ago.

 Today

 Here is the week-by-week engagement data for Facebook, Instagram, and Twitter through April 4th from RivalIQ.
-Twitter’s engagement declines where roughly half what Facebook/Instagram went through on the way down.
+Twitter's engagement declines were roughly half what Facebook/Instagram went through on the way down.

 But while engagement has held up well, there is also a compelling case to be made here that Twitter deserves its discount again because its ad platform is more leveraged to live events that have completely disappeared.
 (Comicon, March Madness, NBA FINALS, and the Olympics to name a few).
-So, getting excited about news/politics/finance engagement soaring when Twitter’s biggest issue has been its persistent monetization struggles relative to perceived reach in those verticals is a bit premature.
-Then add in the mobile application product (MAP) issues and the fact Twitter’s struggled when it comes to attracting direct response advertisers, and this peer discount starts to feel warranted.
-Mopub wasn’t growing and Twitter was in the process of rebuilding its ad server before the biggest online advertising disruption since the industry was created occurred.
-And for those not dialed into the sector, recent earnings calls are glaring reminder that Twitter’s direct response weakness is tough to ignore
+So, getting excited about news/politics/finance engagement soaring when Twitter's biggest issue has been its persistent monetization struggles relative to perceived reach in those verticals is a bit premature.
+Then, add in the mobile application product (MAP) issues and the fact Twitter struggled when it comes to attracting direct response advertisers, and this peer discount starts to feel warranted.
+Mopub wasn't growing and Twitter was in the process of rebuilding its ad server before the biggest online advertising disruption since the industry was created occurred.
+And for those not dialed into the sector, recent earnings calls are glaring reminder that Twitter's direct response weakness is tough to ignore

-Here is Snapchat managment discussing the current environment:
+Here is Snapchat management discussing the current environment:

 Our deep investments in direct response advertising over the past few years, including advanced bidding and campaign management tools, ad formats designed specifically for mobile apps and ecommerce and backend performance optimization have positioned us well in this uncertain environment."